-I thought in this post I would cover useful SQL Server related Powershell Modules for the DBA.
-So with that being said lets start with the most obvious module.
+In this post I cover useful SQL Server related Powershell Modules for the DBA.
+So, with that being said lets start with one which is probably the most common module.

-As you can imagine the two separate AzureRM modules has got very confusing for members of the community.
+As you can imagine the two separate AzureRM modules has got very confusing for people.
 Therefore to resolve this Microsoft are now releasing the Az module to replace them.
-You can find out more about this here.
+You can find out more about this in detail here.

-A spin off from this module is DBAChecks, which I talked about in my previous post here.
+A spin off from this module is DBAChecks, which I talked about in my previous post in detail here.

 Now I’ve used this on Windows Server 2016 Core edition and it’s great.
-A really easy module to allocate rights to service accounts without having to delve into complex code.
-You can find out more about this module here.
+It’s a really easy module which allows you to allocate rights to service accounts.
+You can use this instead of having to delve into complex code.
+You can find out more about this module in detail here.

 Well that’s it from me in this post.
 These are modules I tend to find useful and are not a complete list of modules you can use with SQL Server.
 Feel free to comment on what others you use.